Herderin's approach is to use the best materials nature has to offer, and let nature speak for itself.

 Herderin sources Climate Beneficial™ wool from Oregon and California farms, which are then sent to New Hampshire to be woven.

-This wool has a woven, thick texture.
-It is not itchy.
 Unlike our Rocky Mountain Merino Wool, our Climate Beneficial wool will shrink if washed in warm water.
 Be sure to cold wash and flat dry Herderin garments made from Climate Beneficial™ wool.

 Climate Beneficial Wool™ is verified by Fibershed's Climate Beneficial Verification program.

-The California Cotton & Climate Coalition, known as C4, aims to build capacity within all stakeholders to grow, source, and develop climate beneficial™, farm-forward textiles and supply chains in the future without the help of the coalition.
+The California Cotton & Climate Coalition, known as C4, aims to build capacity within all stakeholders to grow, source, and develop Climate Beneficial™, farm-forward textiles and supply chains in the future without the help of the coalition.

 C4 is led by Fibershed in partnership with White Buffalo Land Trust, Torus, Materevolve, Chico State University, Agri Technovation, Carbon Cycle Institute, Bowles Farming Company and Stone Land Company.